 Mario Cipresso, AIA

-Mario Cipresso has over 20 years of experience working globally on a broad range of project types including higher education, laboratories, mixed-use supertall towers and large-scale urban masterplans along with institutional, office, and civic work.
-Mario’s award-winning design work has been published and exhibited extensively.
+Mario Cipresso has over 20 years of experience working globally on a broad range of project types including higher education, laboratories, mixed-use supertall towers and large-scale urban master plans along with institutional, office, and civic work.

-Prior to joining Hawkins\Brown’s Los Angeles office, Mario was Design Director at CO Architects.
-From 2001, for a period of seven years, he worked as a lead designer and project architect alongside Pritzker Prize-winning architect Thom Mayne of Morphosis where he contributed to many of the firm’s most innovative and notable projects both nationally and internationally.
+Mario recently joined DLR Group as a design leader focusing on higher education projects and campus master plans nationally and abroad.
+From 2001, for a period of seven years, he worked as a lead designer and project architect alongside Pritzker Prize-winning architect Thom Mayne of Morphosis where he contributed to many of the firm’s most innovative and notable projects.

-In addition to his work as a practitioner, Mario maintains a commitment to education and the critical discourse of contemporary architecture and design.
-He currently teaches architectural design at the University of Southern California where while investigating varied topics and typologies, Mario focuses on the comprehensive integration of progressive design and leading-edge building technologies.
+In addition to his work as a practitioner, Mario teaches architectural design at the University of Southern California where he focuses on the comprehensive integration of progressive design and building systems within dense urban contexts.